From Dusk till Dawn: Non-union crew

-As with many of Rodriguez's films, From Dusk till Dawn employed a non-union production crew, which is unusual for a production with a budget above $15 million.
+As with many of Rodriguez's films, From Dusk till Dawn employed a nonunion production crew, which is unusual for a production with a budget above $15 million.
+The making of the film, including the crew's nonunion status, was documented in Full Tilt Boogie, released two years later.

 Release

+Box office

-From Dusk till Dawn had its world premiere on January 17, 1996.
-On its first week, the film grossed $10,240,805 in the United States making it the highest-grossing film of the week.
-The next week, the film fell to third highest in the box office where it grossed $4,851,921 being beaten by Mr. Holland's Opus and Bed of Roses.
+From Dusk till Dawn was released on January 19, 1996.
+On its first week, the film grossed $10,240,805 in the United States, making it the highest-grossing film of the week.
+The next week, the film fell to third-highest in the box office, where it grossed $4,851,921, being beaten by Mr. Holland's Opus and Bed of Roses.
 From Dusk till Dawn grossed $25,836,616 in the United States and $33,500,000 internationally, for a worldwide gross of $59,336,616.

 On May 1, 1996, the film was banned in Ireland; Irish Film Censor Board head Sheamus Smith cited its "irresponsible and totally gratuitous" violence, which he felt was particularly untimely in the wake of the then-recent Dunblane and Port Arthur massacres.
-On January 27, 2004, the video release was passed with an 18 certificate.
+In January 2004, the video release was passed with an 18 certificate.